-Despite its claims to uphold the true history, heritage and traditions of Britain, UKIP’s cultural manifesto is an exercise in the control and containment of the uncomfortable realities .
+Despite its claims to uphold the true history, heritage and traditions of Britain, UKIP’s cultural manifesto is an exercise in the control and containment of the uncomfortable realities which underpinned imperialism.
 These acts of historical suppression chime with Boym’s assertion that ‘The nostalgic desires to obliterate history and turn it into private or collective mythology.’
-The plaintive cries of historical desecration emanating from the far-right conceal the ways in which it is engaged with a process of historical destruction through the closing down of debate.
+The plaintive cries of historical desecration emanating from the far-right conceal the ways in which it is engaged with a process of historical destruction through the closing down of critical debate.

+***

 The controversial relationship between Britain and empire can be read through the nation’s museums and art galleries.
 The birth of the public museum in the nineteenth century coincided with a period of imperial expansion.
 When India became a formal part of the empire in 1857, this greatly influenced the collecting practices of the South Kensington Museum which would later to go on to become the Victoria and Albert Museum.
 The imperial connections of the nation’s cultural heritage have created a series of legacies which Britain’s public history institutions are increasingly being forced to confront.
 In 2018 the Museum of London in Docklands launched an exhibition Slavery, Culture and Collecting which explored both the cultural accumulation enabled by the profits of slavery, as well as the ways in which culture was used to construct racial hierarchies.
 Many of Britain’s national and regional collections contain objects which tell the history of colonial exploitation and expropriation.
 Some of these institutions were founded by, and owe a debt to, those whose fortunes and collections were funded through the profits of slavery and empire.
 Hans Sloane, for example, was married to a Jamaica heiress and drew revenue from her plantations.
 His collection formed the basis for the British Museum.
 Museums not only displayed the captive objects of empire, they were also an active site for the production and dissemination of racial hierarchies based on civilizational difference.
 Housed within glass cases and removed from the cultural context of their production, these objects became totemic of both exotic otherness and primitive inferiority.
 Informed by practices of ordering and categorisation that were themselves bound up in the project of European imperialism, museums became places which constructed knowledge of the colonial other for the consumption of a metropolitan audience.